mpounsett/nagiosplugin/doc/tutorial/check_users.rst

 This may be more comfortable than constructing a list of metrics first and returning them all at once.

-Note that both metrics in the example use the same context *users*.
-This way, the main function needs to define only one context that provides the same thresholds for both metrics:
+To assign a :class:`~nagiosplugin.context.Context` to a :class:`~nagiosplugin.metric.Metric`, pass the context's name in the metric's **context** parameter.
+Both metrics use the same context "users".
+This way, the main function must define only one context that applies the same thresholds to both metrics:

 .. code-block:: python